ILC sensitivity for leptophilic scalar dark matter: Summary

-We have investigated the DM pair production at the ILC via mono-$Z$ channel, namely $e^+ e^- \rightarrow f f \chi \bar{\chi}$, where $f$ includes jets, muons, and electrons.
+We have investigated the DM pair production at the ILC via mono-$Z$ channel, namely $e^+ e^- \rightarrow f\,\bar{f} \phi\,\phi$, where $f$ includes jets, muons, and electrons.
 With the fully simulated signal and the corresponding SM background for the parameters mentioned in Tabel~\ref{table:accelparam}, we first presented the efficiency of these processes (with the acceptance cuts) in Table~\ref{table:cs}.
-Next, we have exhibited the effect of appropriate selection cuts based on the study of the normalised one-dimensional differential cross section distributions of various observables on the sensitivity of DM scalar and pseudo-scalar couplings in Fig.~\ref{fig:distrUS_1TeV}.
+Next, we have exhibited the effect of appropriate selection cuts based on the study of the normalized one-dimensional differential cross section distributions of various observables on the sensitivity of DM scalar and pseudo-scalar couplings in Fig.~\ref{fig:distrUS_1TeV}.
 The results obtained from the $\chi^2$ test between the simulated signal and SM background events with respect to the most sensitive kinematic observable are presented in terms of the cut-off scale $\Lambda$.
-The 99\% confidence level contours in the $m_{\chi}-\Lambda$ plane are displayed in Figs.~\ref{fig:contour_500_GeV} and~\ref{fig:contour_1_TeV}.
-We find that the suppression of the neutrino background with a specific choice of the initial beam polarisation can further enhance the sensitivity of our analysis.
-We find that with unpolarised initial beams at $\sqrt{s} = 500\, \rm GeV$, we can probe new physics scales $\Lambda$ upto 1.15 TeV with an integrated luminosity of 500 $fb^{-1}$.
-The improvement with the consideration of some novel effects of beam polarisation and an integrated luminosity of 250 $fb^{-1}$ is marginal (1.35 TeV) for this run scenario.
-However, for the run scenarios focussed on a center of mass energy, $\sqrt{s} = 1 \,\rm TeV$, we can probe $\Lambda$ values upto 3.11 TeV with 1 $ab^{-1}$ integrated luminosity.
-With the appropriate choice of beam polarisation, we can enhance the reach of the ILC experiment upto 3.95 TeV for intergated luminosity of 500 $fb^{-1}$.
+The 99\% confidence level contours in the $m_{\phi}-\Lambda$ plane are displayed in Figs.~\ref{fig:contour_500_GeV} and~\ref{fig:contour_1_TeV}.
+We find that the suppression of the neutrino background with a specific choice of the initial beam polarization can further enhance the sensitivity of our analyses.
+We find that with unpolarized initial beams at $\sqrt{s} = 500\, \rm GeV$, we can probe new physics scales $\Lambda$ upto 1.07 TeV with an integrated luminosity of 500 $fb^{-1}$.
+The improvement with the consideration of some novel effects of beam polarization and an integrated luminosity of 250 $fb^{-1}$ is marginal (1.16 TeV) for this run scenario.
+However, for the run scenarios focused on a center of mass energy, $\sqrt{s} = 1 \,\rm TeV$, we can probe $\Lambda$ values upto 1.76 TeV with 1 $ab^{-1}$ integrated luminosity.
+With the appropriate choice of beam polarization, we can enhance the reach of the ILC experiment upto 1.99 TeV for integrated luminosity of 500 $fb^{-1}$.